About Baya Ipatowicz

 My story…

 For as long as I can remember, I’ve been sensory adverse and sensory seeking, missing social cues, struggling with change, experiencing RSD (Rejection Sensitive Dysphoria), and existing as a highly sensitive person.
-I experienced shutdowns and meltdowns but didn’t have the language to explain them.
+I experienced shutdowns and meltdowns, but didn’t have the language to explain them.
 Instead, I was diagnosed with persistent depression, which I now understand was likely Autistic burnout after years of masking.
-I was also identified as a socially anxious person, but looking back, I was feeling overstimulated and misunderstood in social situations.
+I was also identified as a socially anxious person, but looking back, I was overstimulated and feeling misunderstood in social situations.

 During that time, my family supported me in training a service dog, which gave me so much confidence and freedom, and sparked my long-standing special interest in service dogs.
 I know a lot about service dogs and training them. :)

 Coming out and finding other queer people gave me a sense of community I had been missing, and it brought many other neurodivergent people into my life.
-As a polyamorous person, I also bring in an understanding of the expansive ways that human connection exists outside of mono-normative and colonial frameworks.
+As a polyamorous person, I also bring in an understanding of the ways that human connection exists outside of mono-normative and colonial systems.
 For me, my queer gender and sexuality, and my neurodivergence, are deeply connected in how I experience the world, my relationships, and the spaces where I feel belonging.

 Moving forward…